patternfly/chatbot/packages/module/patternfly-docs/content/extensions/chatbot/examples/Messages/Messages.md

 ```

-### Message actions click state
+### Message actions clicked state

-The `isClicked` boolean property within each action's configuration object allows you to define which button should be initially highlighted or active when the `<ResponseActions>` component first renders.

-- Initial Activation:
-  - You can set `isClicked: true` for any action within your actions configuration to make that button appear active by default.
+You can apply a clicked state to message actions, to convey that the action has previously been selected.

+To define which message response action should show a clicked state when the `<ResponseActions>` component first renders, use the `isClicked` boolean property within each action's configuration object.

-  - The `<ResponseActions>` component is designed to ensure that only one button can be visually active at any given time.
+To make an action button appear active by default, set `isClicked: true`.
+Only 1 action can be visually active at any given time.

-  - If you Unintentionally set `isClicked: true` for multiple buttons in your actions config, the component will apply a predefined internal precedence order to resolve the conflict.
-The button encountered first in this order will be activated, and others will be ignored for initial activation.
-The default precedence is: positive, negative, copy, share, listen, followed by any other custom actions (in object key order).
+If you unintentionally set `isClicked: true` for multiple buttons, the component will apply a predefined internal precedence order to resolve the conflict.
+The button encountered first in this order will be displayed as clicked, while other buttons will sustain their default appearance.
+The default precedence of button actions is: "positive", "negative", "copy", "share", "listen", followed by any other custom actions (in object key order).
-- Runtime Interaction Overrides:

-  - Once the component has rendered, user interactions (button clicks) will take precedence over the initial isClicked prop.
-  - Clicking a button will activate it (and deactivate any other active button).

-- The `isDisabled` boolean property within each action's configuration object allows you to control whether a button is interactive or not.
+Once the component has rendered, user interactions will take precedence over the initial `isClicked` prop.
+Clicking a button will activate it and deactivate any other active button.
+The `isDisabled` prop for each action button specifies if a button is interactive or not.

-**Note:** The logic for the actions is not built into the component and must be implemented by the consuming application.

 ```js file="./MessageWithClickedResponseActions.tsx"